camunda/camunda-docs/optimize/self-managed/optimize-deployment/migration-update/camunda-7/instructions.md

 You only need to execute this step if you want to update the Elasticsearch (ES) or OpenSearch (OS) version during the update.
 In case the ES/OS version stays the same, you can skip this step.

 The database update is usually performed in a rolling fashion.
-Read all about how to do the update in the general [Elasticsearch Update Guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html) / [OpenSearch Update Guide](https://opensearch.org/docs/latest/install-and-configure/upgrade-opensearch/index/) and consult the [rolling ugprade ES](https://www.elastic.co/guide/en/elasticsearch/reference/current/rolling-upgrades.html) / [rolling ugprade OS](https://opensearch.org/docs/2.17/install-and-configure/upgrade-opensearch/rolling-upgrade/) guide on how to conduct the rolling update.
+Read all about how to do the update in the general [Elasticsearch Update Guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html) / [OpenSearch Update Guide](https://opensearch.org/docs/latest/install-and-configure/upgrade-opensearch/index/) and consult the [rolling upgrade ES](https://www.elastic.co/guide/en/elasticsearch/reference/current/rolling-upgrades.html) / [rolling upgrade OS](https://opensearch.org/docs/2.17/install-and-configure/upgrade-opensearch/rolling-upgrade/) guide on how to conduct the rolling update.

 ### 3. Perform the migration